ZhangGaoxing/windows-iot-demo/README.md

 # windows-iot-demo
 This repository is ZhangGaoxing's Windows 10 IoT Core samples, coded by C#, and tested on the Raspberry Pi 2/3.
 It is a collection of sample code for common sensors on the market.
-I coded this off and on, and now I think it's absolutely amazing, aha😁.

 Just copy the **cs class** of the sensors you need to your project, very easy.